akblakney/WAV-RNG/README.md

 ![hi](figures/sha512_NIST_pvals.png)

-Overall, with with and without the SHA-512 post processing step, the fail-rate of the RNG was very close to the expected fail rate of 1% for an ideal generator.
+Overall, both with and without the SHA-512 post processing step, the fail-rate of the RNG was very close to the expected fail rate of 1% for an ideal generator.
 Furthermore, the distributions of p-values did not deviate significantly from the expected uniform distribution.
 Therefore, the statistical tests in this suite did not provide evidence that the data was not random.

 ### Dieharder Tests